GSL / All offers / Restoration of a dissolved British Virgin Islands (BVI) company.

 When making to the court an application for the restoration of the company, it is also necessary to serve notices of the application to:

-• the Registrar of Companies;
+• the Registrar of Corporate Affairs;

 • the Financial Secretary; and